gavinmcfarland/plugma/packages/website/src/content/2-cli-commands.md

 ### Preview [options]

 Preview the plugin in a browser preview.
-This allows you to see how your plugin will look and function in a web environment.
+This allows you to see how your plugin will look and function in any web browser.
+The plugin must be open in the Figma desktop app for this to work.

 ##### Options